Java

 order.deliver();

-The main advantage here is that each state owns the rules for what is legal next.
-That makes invalid transitions hard to ignore and keeps lifecycle logic close to the state that understands it best.
+The main advantage is that each state owns the rules for what is legal next.
+That makes invalid transitions explicit and keeps lifecycle logic close to the state that understands it best.

 Why State Improves the Model